Polymer/old-docs-site/app/3.0/toolbox/prpl.md

 The shell is responsible for routing and usually includes the main navigation UI for the app.

-The app should call `importHref` to lazy-load fragments as they're required.
+The app should use [dynamic imports]() to lazy-load fragments as they're required.
 For example, when the user changes to a new route, it imports the fragment(s) associated with that route.
 This may initiate a new request to the server, or simply load the resource from the cache.